State as the API: LangGraph After Three Rewrites

 approved: bool | None # routing signal, write-once per step

-What changed: messages and tool_calls use operator.add as their reducer — meaning each node's output is appended to the existing list, not replacing it.
-If two nodes both add a message in the same step, both messages are preserved, in graph-traversal order.
+What changed: messages and tool_calls use operator.add as their reducer, so node outputs are appended instead of replacing the existing list.
+If two nodes add a message in the same step, both messages are preserved in graph-traversal order.
 There is no silent overwrite.

-current_draft is plain — last-write-wins — because only the writer node ever touches it, and we want the latest value.
-The channel model makes the write semantics explicit and per-field, not implicit and global.
+current_draft is still last-write-wins because only the writer node touches it, and I want the latest value.
+The point is not to ban overwrites.
+The point is to make each field's write behavior intentional.

 4. Conditional edges are not routing logic

 A conditional edge in LangGraph takes state and returns the name of the next node.
-That's it.
-One function, one responsibility: "given this state snapshot, which node runs next?"
+I keep that responsibility narrow: given this state snapshot, which node runs next?

 # Wrong: business logic inside the router